magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 Hello Wordpress!
 Go ahead and finish the installation - I hear it's very quick - then you can check out your new site.

-## Let's do it all again
+### Let's do that again

-Well that was fun, but Vamp can do so much more.
-Let's use our deployment to demonstrate some of Vamp's traffic distribution features and show how these can be used to run a canary release.
-We'll start by spinning up a second, separate deployment of Wordpress and mySQL - we want to avoid hitting issues with content synchronisation.

-### Deploy Wordpress and mySQL #2

-### Create external gateweay #2
-As before, we will need to create an external gateway to give us a stable endpoint to access the deployment.
-Notice that we've specified a different port for this external gateway.
-This was necesary as port 9050 is in use by the external gateway we created earlier to point to the `wp_demo_1` deployment.
+As we are running two deployments, we also need to create two external gateways to access them.

+1. Go to the GATEWAYS tab again and click ADD (top right)
+* Paste in the below gateway YAML and click SAVE

 ```
 ---